[HISTORY: Adopted City of Norwalk Common Council 4-23-2024.[1] Amendments noted where applicable.]

 E.

-Shall render formal opinions and give necessary legal counsel and advice when required by the Common Council or any member thereof, the Mayor or any board, agency, commission or department.
+Render formal opinions and give necessary legal counsel and advice when requested by the Common Council or any member thereof, the Mayor or any board, agency, commission or department.
 The Corporation Counsel may require that such requests be in writing.

 A.

-The Corporation Counsel shall be the administrative head of the Law Department, and all attorneys and other personnel employed by the city as part of the Department shall be subject to his supervision.
+The Corporation Counsel shall be the administrative head of the Law Department, and all attorneys and other personnel employed by the City as part of the Department shall be subject to their supervision.

 B.

-There shall be one Deputy Corporation Counsel who will be a full-time permanent employee of the City of Norwalk and he shall be subject to removal from office only for just cause.
+There shall be one Deputy Corporation Counsel who will be a full-time permanent employee of the City and they shall be subject to removal from office only for just cause.

 C.

 The compensation of the Corporation Counsel and the Deputy Corporation Counsel shall be established by the Common Council.
-There shall be full-time or part-time Assistant Corporation Counsels or attorneys employed for special cases, as established by the Common Council, for a term and compensation as adopted by the Common Council, but in no event shall the appointment of a full-time Assistant Corporation Counsel be for longer than two years at a time, and in no event shall the appointment of a part-time Assistant Corporation Counsel be for longer than two years at a time.
+There shall be full-time or part-time Assistant Corporation Counsels or attorneys employed for special cases, as established by the Common Council, for a term and compensation as adopted by the Common Council, but in no event shall the appointment of a full-time or part-time Assistant Corporation Counsel be for longer than four years at a time.
 The Corporation Counsel, the Deputy Corporation Counsel and the full-time or part-time Assistant Corporation Counsels shall be entitled to such pension and other benefits as are provided for full-time and part-time permanent employees of the city.

-The Corporation Counsel shall be appointed in the manner set forth in Section 1-223 of the Charter of the City of Norwalk, and he shall perform such duties as set forth in said Charter.
+The Corporation Counsel shall be appointed in the manner set forth in § 8-2A(1) of the Charter of the City of Norwalk, and they shall perform such duties as set forth in said Charter.

 The Deputy Corporation Counsel, the Assistant Corporation Counsels and the attorneys employed for special cases shall be appointed by the Mayor, subject to the confirmation of the Common Council.